Buying Our Goats

 If a doe is sold in milk, we cannot guarantee that she will maintain production levels or continue lactation after relocation.
 Milk production is influenced by stress, nutrition, management practices, and environment.

-Our breeding stock is selected from strong, well-established lines, including animals with milk awards and exhibition winners in their pedigrees.
-However, this does not guarantee that any individual animal or its offspring will be show quality, earn awards, or exhibit specific levels of milk production or udder quality.
+Our breeding stock is selected from strong, well-established lines, including animals with milk awards and show titles in their pedigrees.
+Even so, this does not guarantee that any individual animal or its offspring will be show quality, earn awards, or exhibit specific levels of milk production or udder quality.
 Genetic outcomes vary and cannot be predicted or guaranteed.

-In the interest of transparency, we disclose known faults or areas for improvement observed in each animal and actively work toward correcting them through responsible breeding.
+In the interest of transparency, we disclose known faults or areas for improvement in each animal and actively work to correct them through responsible breeding.

 Milk production and udder development are influenced by genetics, management, nutrition, environment, and stress.
-As a result, production levels observed on our farm may differ from those achieved in another herd.
-We cannot guarantee specific production amounts, even when historical production data is available.
+Production levels observed here may differ from what's achieved in another herd, and we cannot guarantee specific production amounts even when historical data is available.